ahmedsalaheldin12/CI-CD-Project/README.md

-# SIMPLE PYTHON APP DEPLOYMENT USING TERRAFORM&GCP.
+# SIMPLE PYTHON APP DEPLOYMENT USING TERRAFORM,JENKINS,DOCKER,ANSIBLE&GCP.

 A simple python web-app using [redis](https://redis.io/) for caching, Deployed on a full GKE cluster using [Terraform](https://www.terraform.io/)